 About the Museum Watch Program

-In 2012 CIMAM initiated a series of news publications regarding the different critical situations of Museums and Collections around the world, also in regions affected by world economic and political crises.
-The Museum Watch Program that came out of this serves as an advocacy program addressing specific critical situations that impact museum professionals and not-for-profit institutions of modern and contemporary art.
+In 2012 CIMAM initiated a series of news publications responding to the different critical situations facing museums and collections around the world, with a focus on regions affected by global economic and political crises.
+The Museum Watch Program that development from this serves as an advocacy program addressing specific situations that impact on museum professionals and not-for-profit institutions of modern and contemporary art.

-- to inform the CIMAM community and society at large about critical situations that impact on the museums ability to maintain their codes of practices,
+- to inform the CIMAM community and society at large about critical situations that impact on a museum’s ability to maintain international standards of best practice

-The 2017–2019 Museum Watch committee consists of five board members of CIMAM: Bart De Baere, Jaroslaw Suchan, Calin Dan, Sunjung Kim and Sarah Glennie.
+The 2017–2019 Museum Watch committee consists of seven board members of CIMAM: Bart De Baere, Jaroslaw Suchan, Calin Dan, Sunjung Kim, Sarah Glennie, Corinne Diserens and Eugene Tan.